tony-sensei/CheckinRank/README.md

 ## Feature extraction using DistilBERT

-To extracting the features from customer reviews, check and run the `machine_learning/reviews_training.ipynb`:
+To extracting the features from customer reviews, check and run the `machine_learning/reviews_training.ipynb`.

+## Data Visualization and Conclusion

+The correlations between variables are demonstrated in `data_visualization` directory, as well as `Statistical model.Rmd`

+And we get the conclusion that there is no linear relationship between all these qualities and restaurants' check in number.